wx13/pmgit/README.txt

 	Same as git.

 pmgit checkout [reference]
-	Pretty much same as git.
+	Pretty much same as git, except does not reset the index.

 pmgit reset-index
 	same as "git reset --mixed HEAD"